Mavericks vs. Pelicans Player Props Betting Odds

 |3PM

-- Sunday's assist over/under for Doncic (8.5) is the same as his year-long assist average.

-- Doncic has hit six three pointers per game, 2.5 more than his over/under in Sunday's game (3.5).
+- Doncic has connected on 6.0 three pointers per game, 2.5 more than his over/under in Tuesday's game (3.5).

 Get Dončić gear at Fanatics!